APSIMInitiative/ReferencePanel/Agenda and Minutes/2019-05 Minutes.md

    @Keith-Pembleton noted  new links since the last meeting. <br>These included:
    **Simple Fruit Tree Model** https://github.com/APSIMInitiative/ApsimX/issues/3801 - @HamishBrownPFR noted it was not so simple due to the complexities of the water and N balance.<br>
-   **ACTION** - @Keith-Pembleton to link Hamish with a local consultant who developed a banada model which may have relevance to the Simple Fruit Tree Model.  @HamishBrownPFR might be able to help include banana model into NextGen.
+   **ACTION** - @Keith-Pembleton to link Hamish with a local consultant who developed a banana model which may have relevance to the Simple Fruit Tree Model.  @HamishBrownPFR might be able to help include banana model into NextGen.

    **CLEM** - https://github.com/APSIMInitiative/ApsimX/issues/3575 - see notes below